-Canadian woman accused of mailing ricin letter threatening Trump
+Ricin letter suspect pleads not guilty

 There have been several ricin mail cases in the past decade, including one in 2013 in which a man in Mississippi sent a letter with ricin to President Barack Obama as part of a strange plot to frame an Elvis impersonator with whom he was feuding.
 That same year, a Texas actress who tried to blame her husband sent ricin-laced letters to officials including Obama and then-New York Mayor Mike Bloomberg.

 Ricin can be deadly if ingested or inhaled, but touching it is unlikely to be fatal.
 There is no antidote for ricin.
-Symptoms of ricin poisoning include difficulty breathing, fever, diarrhea, and vomiting.
+Symptoms of ricin poisoning include difficulty breathing, fever, diarrhea and vomiting.